pilars-protocols/pilars/src/index.md

 An Object is an intellectual entity, sometimes called a "work", "digital object", etc. Objects have descriptive metadata, access metadata, may contain files and other Objects as member "components".
 Each level of a work is therefore represented by an Object instance, and is capable of standing on its own, being linked to from Collections and other Objects.

+<a name="standard"> </a>

+[Standard]: #standard "Standard"
+### Standard

+A Specification published by a recognized standards body such as the ISO or W3C.
+Standards are not always Open Access, so may have barriers to adoption.

 <a name="storage-object"> </a>

 [Storage Object]: #storage-object "Storage Object"